-It shall apply from the date of application of the Agreement as provided for in Article 353
+It shall apply from the date of application of the Agreement as provided for in Article 330 thereof.
+A notice shall be published in the Official Journal of the European Union specifying the date of application of the Agreement.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.